 1. Targeted Advertising

 Since the invention of social media and user data monetization, advertising has never been the same.
 Gone are the days when you advertised on hoardings and magazine covers, only hoping to capture the attention of a broadly defined audience.
-In 2021, you simply cannot drive online sales without utilizing the power of targeted advertising.
+In 2021, you cannot drive online sales without utilizing the power of targeted advertising.

-Targeted Facebook Ads
+#Targeted Facebook Ads

-Instagram Influencers
+<h2″>Instagram Influencers

-Google Keyword Ads
+#Google Keyword Ads

 Google Ads is the more expensive option, but it can also be the most successful if you use it along with Google Ads API in the right way.
 Advertising on Google can give you great returns for your target keyword.
 The question you want to ask yourself before advertising is – Will my target audience go looking for the product category I’m selling on search?